sagarkal/axway-open-docs/content/en/docs/central/mesh_management/traceability_agent_configuration.md

 The ALS Traceability Agent logs and publishes traffic within the Mesh.
 In order to generate traffic, we need to create certain custom resource definitions (CRDs) in the mesh.

-### Amplify Central Resources:
+### Amplify Central Resources

 In order to better filter transactions related to the services in the mesh, certain resources need to be created for each service running on the mesh - namely APIService, APIServiceRevision and APIServiceInstance.
 The APIService needs to include the attribute "externalAPIID" in its definition.

 The format of externalAPIID is

 ```
 clustername-httproutename